pivot-access-ltd/bma-offline-docs/src/about-networking.md

 Let's take a short diversion to talk about bridge interfaces.
 These will be important when we discuss ARP a little further down.

 A network bridge may be useful if you intend to use virtual machines or containers with MAAS.
-Bridges are, to some extent, artifacts of the AAC network.
+Bridges are, to some extent, artefacts of the AAC network.
 Frequently, people ask about the difference between a switch and a bridge.
-The core answer lies in the number of ports: switches have as many ports as you can afford; bridges usually have fewer ports, often only have two.
+The core answer lies in the number of ports: switches have as many ports as you can afford; bridges usually have fewer ports, often only two.

 Switches traditionally forward packets, without storing them, to a specific host on a specific port, building up a table of host vs. port in the process to reduce broadcast transmissions.
 Switches traditionally use ASICs (Application Specific Integrated Circuits), otherwise known as "merchant silicon", designed especially for that purpose.